dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.Resilience/README.md

 ### Compatibility with the `Grpc.Net.ClientFactory` package

-If you're using `Grpc.Net.ClientFactory` `2.63.0` or earlier then enabling the standard resilience or hedging handlers for a gRPC client could cause a runtime exception.
-Specifically, the following code sample
+If you're using `Grpc.Net.ClientFactory` version `2.63.0` or earlier, then enabling the standard resilience or hedging handlers for a gRPC client could cause a runtime exception.
+Specifically, consider the following code sample:

 ```csharp
 services